ritza-co/CodeCapsules/serverlessFirstSteps/Creating-and-hosting-api-with-flask-codecapsules/creating_personal_api_code_capsules.md

 ```

 Now we've included an `EXCHANGE_PARAMS` variable.
-Providing an API parameter determines the data recieved.
-In this case, we supplied the OpenExchangeRates parameter `symbols` with our three currencies.
+Providing an API _parameter_ determines the data received and parameters vary depending on the API endpoint in use.
+You can find a list of parameters for the `latest` endpoint [here](https://docs.openexchangerates.org/docs/latest-json).

-Parameters vary depending on the API endpoint.
-Find a list of parameters for the `latest` endpoint [here](https://docs.openexchangerates.org/docs/latest-json).
+In our case, we supplied the parameter `symbols` with the three currencies we want data for.

 Now that we've obtained the exchange rates, let's retrieve the temperature for a city.
-Modify our code by adding the following below the `print(exchange_data.json())` line.
-This time, replace 'YOUR-API-KEY-HERE' with your WeatherStack API key.
+Let's modify the program by adding the following below the `print(exchange_data.json())` line.
+Make sure to replace 'YOUR-API-KEY-HERE' with the **WeatherStack** API key.

 ```python
 WEATHERSTACK_URL = 'http://api.weatherstack.com/current?access_key=YOUR-API-KEY-HERE'